linode/docs/docs/products/networking/nodebalancers/guides/ssl-termination/index.md

 - When first configuring back-end Linodes, you should set them up according to the instructions in our [Getting Started](/docs/products/platform/get-started/) guide.
 In addition, we recommend that you implement security precautions.
 For assistance with this, please see our guide on [Securing Your Server](/docs/products/compute/compute-instances/guides/set-up-and-secure/)

 - Generate an [SSL certificate](/docs/guides/security/ssl/) for your domain name that supports TLS version 1.2 or later.
 This can be done through any Certificate Authority, including Let's Encrypt using the [Certbot](https://certbot.eff.org/) tool.
 Since Certbot cannot run directly on the NodeBalancer, run the following command on any Linode to generate the certificate (after following [Certbot's installation instructions](https://certbot.eff.org/instructions)).
-This allows you to manually verify ownership by updating a DNS record on your domain:
+This lets you manually verify ownership by updating a DNS record on your domain:

     ```command
     sudo certbot certonly --key-type rsa --manual --preferred-challenges dns